FREE TRIAL UPGRADE!

 • Hazard categories for healthcare include biological, chemical, physical, mechanical/bio-mechanical, and psychological.

-• The top events or exposures for healthcare workers in recent years were exposure to harmful substances or environments, overexertion and bodily reaction, and fall on the same level.
+• The top events or exposures for healthcare workers in recent years were exposure to harmful substances or environments, overexertion/repetitive motion/bodily conditions, and slip/trip/stumble/fall to the same level.

 • Federal OSHA explains that healthcare workers face a number of serious safety and health hazards such as ergonomic hazards, chemical hazards, slips/trips/falls, and workplace violence.